 Workaround #2: Edit Power Plan Setting

 Multiple readers commented that switching the power plan from balanced to high performance resolved the issue.
-Unfortunately that also reduces battery life and overall power efficiency, so I did not bother with it until commenter Aaron figured out the relevant setting: minimum processor state.
-I verified that the audio video sync problems go away if you change the minimum processor state of the balanced power plan from 5% to 100%.
+A little later, commenter Aaron figured out the relevant setting: minimum processor state.
+I verified that the audio-video sync problems go away if you change the minimum processor state of the balanced power plan from 5% to 100%.

 2017-05-02 Update: Windows 10 1703 (Creators Update)